phdpablo/article-template/README.md

 The template is designed to meet the **Full Reproducibility** standard by encapsulating the entire computational environment, including R, R packages (managed by `renv`), and LaTeX dependencies, within a Docker container.
 This ensures that your research can be replicated exactly, regardless of the user's local machine setup.

-The folder structure of the repository is summarized in the picture below, and more information may be found in its deployment, which serves as a showcase: <https://phdpablo.github.io/article-template/>.
+The image below provides a summary of the repository's folder structure.
+There is a `README.md` file including an Overview, Contents, Guidelines, and Additional Resources in every TIER 4.0 Protocol folder.
+Its deployment, which acts as a showcase, provides more details: <https://phdpablo.github.io/article-template/>.

 ![TIER Protocol 4.0: Quarto Reproducible Dynamic Template](Output/tier-folders.jpg)